ARM-software/ebbr/source/chapter2-uefi.rst

    * - ``/chosen/stdout-path``
      - This Property is required.
 It is necessary for console output.
        ([DTSPEC]_ § 3.6)
-   * - ``/chosen/efivarfile``
-     - This Property is required when the EFI Variables are stored in a file as detailed in section :ref:`section-efi-vars-file-format`.

 The DTB must be contained in memory of type `EfiACPIReclaimMemory`.
 [#ACPIMemNote]_